hpc/charliecloud/doc-src/tutorial.rst

 Submit it with something like::

-  $ msub -l nodes=4 -q tossdev ~/charliecloud/examples/mpihello/moab.sh
+  $ msub -l nodes=4 ~/charliecloud/examples/mpihello/moab.sh
   86753

 When the job is complete, look at the output::